mario-ruoff/mario-ruoff.github.io/_projects/machine-learning-collection.md

 excerpt: "A collection of various Machine Learning projects"

 description: "This project contains various scripts for small machine learning test projects.
 It includes an implementation of an MLP written from scratch.
-Other than that, PyTorch is used as machine learning framework."
+PyTorch is used as machine learning framework."
 ---